Experiential Learning Program

 The program aims to develop self-management skills, initiative and leadership while moving away from supported programs and into self-reliant expeditions.
 All students behaved impeccably.

-Year 8: Douglas Station
+Year 8: Douglas-Daly

 Students cook by camp fire and camp stoves, navigate off-track bushwalk sections, explore gorges and mountain biked more than 20 km.